vitillo/yampl/README.md

 * **Many to Many:** Many producers and many consumers;

 ## Build
 Run make to build the library and the examples.
-The library requires ZeroMQ (www.zeromq.org).
+The library requires ZeroMQ (www.zeromq.org); different implementations will be added in future.

 ##Examples
 The *examples* subdirectory provides four binaries that demonstrate the two supported patterns: